Tony Xu

-DoorDash had its IPO in December 2020 making Xu's net worth an estimated $2.8 billion as of April 2021.
+DoorDash had its IPO in December 2020, making Xu's net worth an estimated $2.8 billion as of April 2021.
 He and his wife Patti are signatories to the Giving Pledge.

 Early life and education

 Xu was born in Nanjing, China.
 In 1989, his parents immigrated to Champaign, Illinois.
-His mother, Julie Cao, was previously a doctor in China.
-She later opened acupuncture and medical clinics in Champaign and the San Francisco Bay Area.
+His mother, Julie Cao, was a doctor in China who later opened acupuncture and medical clinics in Champaign and the San Francisco Bay Area.
 His father was a professor in China who studied aerospace engineering and applied mathematics at the University of Illinois Urbana-Champaign, where he earned his Ph.D.

 Xu began working at an early age, at times washing dishes at the same restaurant where his mother worked.
-He legally changed his name from Xu Xun to Tony Xu, inspired by his favorite television series Who's the Boss?, in which Tony Danza plays Tony Micelli.
-Xu earned his Bachelor of Science degree in industrial engineering and operations research from Berkeley's College of Engineering and his Master of Business Administration degree from Stanford's Graduate School of Business in 2013.
+He legally changed his name from Xu Xun to Tony Xu, inspired by his favorite television series, Who's the Boss?, in which Tony Danza plays Tony Micelli.
+Xu earned his Bachelor of Science degree in industrial engineering and operations research from the UC Berkeley College of Engineering and his Master of Business Administration degree from the Stanford Graduate School of Business in 2013.

 Career

 Early in his career, Xu interned at the financial services and digital payments company Square, Inc. and completed business development work for the e-commerce app RedLaser.
 He also worked as a business analyst for the management consulting firm McKinsey & Company, and as a corporate strategy consultant for eBay and PayPal.

 Xu co-founded the delivery platform DoorDash in 2013 with Stanford classmates Andy Fang, Evan Moore, and Stanley Tang; the group had previously worked together to launch the predecessor delivery service PaloAltoDelivery.com in 2012.
 Xu has said his immigrant parents, and especially his mother's restaurant work, helped inspire DoorDash.
 Initially, he and other DoorDash employees completed food deliveries.
 Xu continues to be CEO, and owns an approximately five percent stake in the company.
 DoorDash's initial public offering in 2020, which Xu has been credited for leading, made him a billionaire at the age of 36.
 He has voting authority over all Class B shares, giving him control of DoorDash with 69 percent of the voting interest, as of December 2020.

 In 2020, Xu was included in Fortune's "40 Under 40" list.
+In 2022, he became an angel investor in the Gigs startup.